HealthML/Math4ML/_sources/chapter_calculus/analytical_solution_ridge.md

 ax = plt.ylabel("Maximum Temperature - degree C")
 ax = plt.title("Year : %i        N : %i" % (YEAR, N_train))
 ```
-We see that we obtain the identical solution to the version using gradient descent.
+We see that we obtain the nearly identical solution to the version using gradient descent.
-However, in this version, it is not trivial to optimize over the basis function parameters.
+However, in this version it would require some additional work to optimize over the basis function parameters.